gabrieldansereau/betadiversity-hotspots/README.md

     eBird Basic Dataset.
 Version: EBD_relJun-2019.
 Cornell Lab of Ornithology,  Ithaca, New York.
 Jun 2019.

-Note however that the data is not hosted in this remote repository, due to size limitations.
+Note however that the data is not hosted in this remote repository due to size limitations.

 ## Repository structure

-The repository is organized has follows:
+The repository is organized as follows:

 - `archive/` contains possibly useful elements kept in case of future need.
 Archived scripts are not maintained and probably do not work as-is.

 - `assets/` contains the pre-coarsened *Copernicus* land cover data (downloaded and coarsened in `src/00c_data_landcover-copernicus.jl`).

 - `data/` is used to store the data.
   - `jld2/` contains exported *Julia* `.jld2` elements, such as SDM predictions.
 Earlier versions relied heavily on these, but since they were too large to be version controlled, they have now been replaced by raster files in `raster/`.
-Some `.jld2` are still exported here, but are not central to the analyses.
+Some `.jld2` are still exported here and there but are not central to the analyses.
   - `proc/` contains processed CSV data.
 Importantly, the prepared eBird data and some BART predictions are locally stored here but are not version controlled due to their size.
   - `raster/` contains raster files with species distributions (observed and predicted) and environmental data layers.
 Raster files are now central to the workflow and are used to save and reload data between scripts.
-  - `raw/` contains the raw CSV datasets from eBird (not version controlled)
+  - `raw/` contains the raw CSV datasets from eBird (not version-controlled).
-  - `rdata/` contains `.RData` files used as backups in the R scripts, but are not essential and are not version controlled.
+  - `rdata/` contains `.RData` files used as backups in the R scripts, which are not essential and are not version controlled.

 - `docs/` contains documents such as reports and presentations about the project, either for my committee meeting or QCBS conferences.